emeinhardt/cat-herder/README.md

     either limit the user to `(,)` ± `Either` or to a variation on cons-lists for representing (co)products.
-If you can live without heterogeneously-typed products, then using trees of `(,)`/`Either` of any size to simulate a collection can quickly become unwieldily; on the other hand, you may not want to be limited to linked-lists to model monoidal products.
+If you can live without heterogeneously-typed products, then using trees of `(,)`/`Either` of any size to simulate a collection can quickly become unwieldy; on the other hand, you may not want to be limited to linked-lists to model monoidal products.
  4. **Type-level sizes make more functions total and better model many domains.** The classic example of dependent types is a sized collection type